 We offer FREE training for primary teachers/assistants to learn to teach either the Minimus course or Maximum Classics - no previous Latin knowledge is required.

-We are running a free taster day "Exploring Primary Classics" in Liverpool on Friday 8th March 2019.
+We are hosting a free KS2 writing workshop "Myths, Movies and Storytelling" run by bestselling chidren's author Caroline Lawrence in Liverpool on Thursday 27th June 2019.
 For further information please click here.

 Classics has something for everyone and all abilities at Secondary School.